Rosiey-dev/Tip-calculator/README.md

-🧮 Calculator App
+💸 Tip Calculator
-A simple, user-friendly calculator built using HTML, CSS, and JavaScript.
-This project demonstrates fundamental web development skills including DOM manipulation, event handling, and responsive design.
+A responsive web-based Tip Calculator that helps users quickly calculate the tip amount and total bill per person.
+Perfect for improving basic web development skills using HTML, CSS, and JavaScript.

 🚀 Features
-Basic arithmetic operations: addition, subtraction, multiplication, division
+Enter bill amount and tip percentage

-Clear and delete functions
+Choose number of people to split the bill

-Real-time result display
+Real-time calculation of tip and total per person

-Responsive layout for mobile and desktop
+Clear/reset functionality

-Keyboard support (optional, if included in your code)
+Fully responsive design for mobile and desktop

 🛠️ Technologies Used
 HTML5